Environmental guidance for your business in Northern Ireland & Scotland

 You should check with your water company before working where old pipes may remain buried.
 If you or the water company break into old asbestos cement pipes, the fragments of broken pipe and contaminated soil must be removed and dealt with as hazardous/special waste.

-The Civil Engineering Contractors Association (CECA) has produced detailed guidance for the construction sector.
-This is free to download.
+The Civil Engineering Contractors Association (CECA) has produced detailed guidance for the construction sector - Link below:

 View our latest videos & subscribe to our channel.